 Bratislava is absolutely worth visiting if you haven’t been here yet.
 Travelers usually spend maximum two days in Bratislava.
 This is enough time to explore the main sights of the city and even try some good Slovakian food.

-I visited Bratislava hundreds of times and even lived there for a few months.
+I visited Bratislava several times and even lived there for a few months.
 In this article, I will show you what places to visit in Bratislava and what’s worth seeing.

 My honest guide about sightseeing in Bratislava will help you get around in the city, visit most popular places and try the most authentic Slovakian food.
 This itinerary will give you some options on what to see within one day in Bratislava.